Erie SeaWolves at Hartford Yard Goats - Game Notes

 - The bullpen features No. 19 overall prospect Bryan Garcia

+- Erie is 7-1 against Hartford since the beginning of 2018 and 7-2 all-time at Dunkin' Donuts Park

+- Last night's 4-0 victory was the sixth shutout of the season by the Erie pitching staff

-- Casey Mize's six-shutout innings was the 11th time this season in which an Erie starter has gone five-plus scoreless frames
+- Matt Manning's 6.2 shutout innings represented the 12th time this season an Erie starter has thrown five-plus scoreless

-- Erie hitters went a combined 1-for-26 with runners in scoring position during their previous series against Bowie.
-Went 2-for-4 in last night's victory

 - Erie and Hartford meet six times (two series) in 2019.
 Three games at UPMC Park and three at Dunkin' Donuts Park